 The Company recognizes revenue from product sales at the time of passage of title and risk of loss to the customer either at FOB Shipping Point or FOB Destination, based upon terms established with the customer.
 Any customer acceptance provisions are satisfied prior to revenue recognition.
 There are no further obligations on the part of the Company subsequent to revenue recognition except for returns of product from the Company's customers.
 The Company does accept returns of products, if properly requested, authorized, and approved by the Company.
-The Company records an estimate of returns of such future returns, based on historical experience and any notification the Company receives of pending returns.
+The Company records an estimate of returns of products returned by its customers.
+Management continuously monitors and tracks such product returns and records the provision for the estimated amount of such future returns, based on historical experience and any notification the Company receives of pending returns.
 The Electronic segment's selling price to its customers is a fixed amount that is not subject to refund or adjustment or contingent upon additional rebates.
 The Wireless segment has sales agreements with certain customers that provide for a rebate of the selling price if the particular product is subsequently sold at a lower price.
 The Wireless segment records an estimate of the rebate at the time of sale.